The Shape of Emptiness

 “Security, I need to get a reliable ark status,” says the captain, after the jump is complete.

-“The computer reports problems in almost every major ship system.”
+“The computer lists problems with every major ship system, on all the arks.”

-“During the jump, some kind of energy radiated from the artifact.”
+“During the jump, an unknown energy radiated from the artifact.”

-“The blast killed all crew within 100 feet of it, including the navigator, and most of the energy priests.”
+“The blast killed all crew within one hundred feet, including the navigator, and most of the energy priests.”

-“Most of the people in freeze storage are dead, and we’ve only got a few hours of power left.”
+“Most of the people in freeze storage are dead, and we only have a few hours of power left.”

 “The same circuitry and ship areas were damaged on all five arks, even though only this ark has the artifact.”